Ficus retusa is one of the trees most often used to grow bonsai.

 Although the true Ficus retusa tree mostly grows in the wild in South-East Asia, sometimes Ficus retusa branches are grafted to Ficus microcarpa to produce a type of Ficus ginseng.
 That’s why the name seems so familiar to many plant lovers across the world.

 Usually, original Ficus retusa leaves tend to be larger and longer that those of Ficus microcarpa varieties.
-Ficus retusa leaves are up to 4 to 6 inches (10 to 15 cm) long, whereas Ficus microcarpa leaves never exceed 4 inches (10cm).
+Ficus retusa leaves are up to 4 to 6 inches (10 to 15 cm) long in a healthy setting, whereas Ficus microcarpa leaves never exceed 4 inches (10cm).
 However, identification is sometimes tricky because growing plants as bonsai often makes leaves grow smaller than they normally would.

 Smart tip about Ficus retusa